-- To provide a broad training, in-depth and updated experience at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Dermatology and Venereology. - 2 To enhance knowledge, clinical skills and procedural competence in Dermatology & Venereology. - 3 To provide an opportunity for postgraduate continuing medical education in Dermatology & Venereology. - 4 To understand the various health care delivery issues concerning Dermatology & Venereology in the community. - 5 To acquire professional competence in training future trainees in Dermatology & Venereology.
+- 1 To provide a broad training, in-depth and updated experience at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Dermatology and Venereology. - 2 To enhance knowledge, clinical skills and procedural competence in Dermatology & Venereology. - 3 To acquire professional competence in training future trainees in Dermatology & Venereology.

-- 1 This period consists of a minimum of three years of supervised and accredited training in Dermatology and Venereology. - 1.1 In the three years, the trainee should undergo a minimum of 24 months' full-time dermatology training in a College accredited Dermatology & Venereology training institute and a minimum of 6 months' full time venereology training in a College accredited Dermatology & Venereology training institute.
-The remaining six months are dedicated to full-time dermatology and/or venereology training or the training detailed in 1.2 below. - 1.2 A maximum of 3 months may be accredited for full-time supervised training or research in a College accredited institute, or a local or an overseas institute considered by the Specialty Board to be of an equivalent standard, in Leprosy, Dermatopathology, Dermatosurgery, HIV medicine, Aesthetic Dermatology, Allergy, Occupational Dermatology or other specialties which are considered to be relevant by the Specialty Board of Dermatology & Venereology.
-Prior approval from the Specialty Board must be obtained by the Higher Physician Trainee in Dermatology & Venereology. - Apart from single specialty training in Dermatology and Venereology as stated above, the Higher Physician Trainees in Dermatology and Venereology may also undergo dual training together with a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine.
-In such dual training programmes, the training in the broad-based specialty ensures the acquisition of a broad-based training for those trainees.
+- 1 This period consists of a minimum of three years of supervised and accredited training in Dermatology and Venereology. - 1.1 In the three years, the trainee should undergo a minimum of 24 months' full-time dermatology training in a College-accredited Dermatology & Venereology training institute and a minimum of 6 months' full time venereology training in a College accredited Dermatology & Venereology training institute.
+The remaining six months are dedicated to full-time dermatology and/or venereology training or the training detailed in 1.2 below.
+The trainee should also undergo a minimum of 6 months training in hospital-based dermatology. - 1.2 A maximum of 3 months may be accredited for full-time supervised training or research in a College-accredited institute, or a local or an overseas institute considered by the Specialty Board to be of an equivalent standard, in Leprosy, Dermatopathology, Dermatosurgery, HIV medicine, Aesthetic Dermatology, Allergy, Occupational Dermatology or other specialties which are considered to be relevant by the Specialty Board of Dermatology & Venereology.
+Prior approval from the Specialty Board must be obtained by the Higher Physician Trainee in Dermatology & Venereology. - 2 Apart from single specialty training in Dermatology and Venereology as stated above, the Higher Physician Trainees in Dermatology and Venereology may also undergo dual training together with a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine.
+In such dual training programmes, the training in the broad-based specialty ensures the acquisition of a broad-based training for those trainees. - 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the pathways chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of five years of supervised training is required.
+The training programme comprises 36 months (cumulative) of training in Dermatology and Venereology and 24 months (cumulative) of core training in a broad-based specialty.

-- 3 The structures of dual training programmes approved by the College include the following and Trainees must clearly indicate the pathways chosen at the time of application to be registered as Higher Physician Trainee of the College: - 3.1 Concurrent training: A minimum of five years of supervised training is required.
-The training programme comprises 36 months (cumulative) of training in Dermatology and Venereology and 24 months (cumulative) of core training in a broad-based specialty. - 3.2 Sequential training: The training programme comprises 36 months of training in Dermatology & Venereology and 24 months in a broad-based specialty if it is chosen as a second specialty whereas 36 months in a broad-based specialty if it is chosen as a first specialty.
+3.2 Sequential training: The training programme comprises 36 months of training in Dermatology & Venereology and 24 months in a broad-based specialty if it is chosen as a second specialty whereas 36 months in a broad-based specialty if it is chosen as a first specialty.
 A minimum of five and six years of supervised training is required depends on the training sequence.